 A panel headed by Michael Rosen will select four books to make up the shortlist in each category but the winners will be decided entirely by children’s votes with voting taking place via this very website and promoted through Scholastic Book Clubs and Book Fairs.
 The shortlists will be published in February and the winning books will be announced at an awards ceremony in July.

 This award was launched in 2012 in recognition of the rich tradition of radical publishing for children aged 0-12 in the UK.
 ‘Radical’ is defined widely to include books informed by inclusive/anti-discriminatory concerns or those which promote social equality or social justice.
 The award is administered by Letterbox Library who specialise in children’s books which celebrate diversity, equality and inclusion

-Marsh Award for Children’s Literature in Translation (a biennial award)
+Marsh Award for Children’s Literature in Translation (a biennial award, last awarded 2017)

 This award is for the best book published for children aged five or under.
 It is awarded in memory of Oscar Ashton in partnership with Amazon, the London Evening Standard and the National Literacy Trust.
 Oscar was the son of Evening Standard columnist James Ashton, who died in 2012 at the age of three from an undetected heart condition

 Queen of Teen (now ceased)

 The Queen of Teen Prize was cancelled after losing sponsorship from the Book People.
 Launched in 2008, the award was established to recognise excellence in YA and teen fiction and was voted for by teen readers.
 The final Queen of Teen award was won in 2014 by James (now Juno) Dawson, author of Cruel Summer, Hollow Pike and Say Her Name.
 Past winners of the biannual award include Louise Rennison and Cathy Cassidy.